skylinejs/skyline/apps/docs/docs/caching.md

 The diagram shows how an unfortunate timing of these operations can result in an inconsistent cache.
 Timing dependent bugs are hard to observe and reproduce and are therfore well suited to destroy the morale and sanity of one or more developers.

 How can we protect ourselves against this scenario?
 A solution could be to only write to the cache if no value exists for the key.
 This would prevent the write operation from Server 1 to write an old value for `user:1` to the cache.
 However, what if the write operation of Server 1 is faster than the write operation of Server 2?
-In this case, a value for `user:1` would alreay exist in the cache and therefore the write operation of Server 2 would be discarded, producing an inconsistent cache again.
+In this case, a value for `user:1` would already exist in the cache and therefore the write operation of Server 2 would be discarded, producing an inconsistent cache again.

 To solve this problem, we could always write to the cache after we perform an update operation, regardless of whether a value exists in the cache or not.
 Sounds good, but this just produces more problems.
 Consider this diagram where two servers update the same user in parallel: